Toni500github/customfetch/README.md

 # Path to image as a background.
 # put "disable" for disabling and use the theme color as background.
-bg-image = "disable"
+bg-image = "/tmp/idk.png"

 ```

-You may be confused and have difficulty to understand, but this is why customfetch is different from the others.\

-We use something we call "components", 2 inspired by bash syntax, and they starts with a '$'. **We use them on both the ascii art text file and the `layout` variable**\
-There are 3 componenets:
+We got the config.toml file, in there we got an array variable called "layout".
+That's the variable where you customize how the infos should be displayed.\
+You have 3 components: $<module.submod>, ${color}, $(bash command).
+They can be used in the ascii art text file and layout, but how to use them?

 * **The info component ($<>)** will print a member of a module\
  e.g `$<user.name>` will print the username, `$<os.kernel_version>` will print the kernel version and so on.\